 The app healthy moms.
 Photo credit Ulrik SvedinLiU is part of the international research project SUNRISE, which explores how we meet the new WHO guidelines for physical activity, sleep and screen time.
 It also measures the link between physical activity and screen time in relation to cognition and fine and gross motor skills.

 “It’s interesting that WHO’s guidelines include children under five years of age, and focus on the entire 24 hours of the day.
 We already know that very small children, as young as one year old, use tablets and other devices.
-But we know too little about the health consequences with regards to, for instance, sedentary behavior.”
+But we know too little about the health consequences with regards to, for instance, sedentary behaviour.”